 If the case administrator believes a sanction of Formal Warning or Warning Probation is appropriate, then the respondent will be found responsible for the allegation and the case administrator will assign the appropriate sanction.
 The case will not be eligible for appeal, and the process will end.
-If, however, the case administrator believes a sanction of Disciplinary Probation Level I, Disciplinary Probation Level II, suspension, or expulsion may be appropriate (or Social Probation or Removal of Recognition, in the case of an organization), the respondent may choose one of the following options:
+If, however, the case administrator believes a sanction of Disciplinary Probation Level I, Disciplinary Probation Level II, suspension, or expulsion is appropriate (or Social Probation or Removal of Recognition, in the case of an organization), the respondent may appeal the decision according to the procedures outlined below.

-The following procedures will be in effect for conduct cases heard by panelists from the Faculty Committee on Student Conduct:
+The following procedures will be in effect for conduct cases heard by members of the Student Conduct Board:

 Additionally, the College will release the final results of any student conduct proceeding to a reporting party of any crime of violence, or a non-forcible sex offense.
 All such disclosures will occur regardless of the outcome of the complaint and will be made only when requested, in writing, by the reporting party (or the reporting party’s next of kin if the reporting party is deceased).